grvvrm/pythonCode/README.md

-its a emi calculator for flat(flat) and reducing balance method(rbm) reference https://www.gopaysense.com/blog/money-management/personal-loan/interest-rate-calculator-for-calculating-emi-simple-or-compound-interest/
+its a emi calculator for flat(flat) and reducing balance method(rbm) for reference https://www.gopaysense.com/blog/money-management/personal-loan/interest-rate-calculator-for-calculating-emi-simple-or-compound-interest/